 The Divisions meet twice each year and each one works independently to plan some conference sessions, whilst some symposia are developed with a cross-cutting theme in mind.
 Each Division is headed by a Chair and Chair-Elect, who sit on the Scientific Conferences Committee responsible for making decisions on policy and meetings content.
 The Scientific Conferences Chair reports to Council.

-Committee members serve for three to four years and in February each year there is call for nominations of new members to serve on the Division Committees.
+Committee members serve for three to four years and in February each year there is call for nominations for new members to serve on the Divisions.

 Society members can also make proposals for sessions to the Scientific Conferences Committee.
 Outline proposals for consideration by Scientific Conferences Committee should be emailed to the Head of Conferences and Events.

 The Eukaryotic Division aims to promote eukaryotic microbiology in its widest context in fundamental, medical, applied and environmental aspects.
 It provides a scientific focus for a subject that has often been fragmented over a range of different subject areas, scientific groups and societies.
 All major eukaryotic systems (fungi, protozoa, algae, slime moulds) are included as well as their interactions with the bacteria and viruses.

 Members of division and area of expertise